SkyBlueRW/SkyBlueRW.github.io/_posts/2023-04-24-news-from-ragged-data.md

 \end{aligned}
 $$

 The following extended DFM can be used to incorporate the quarterly QOQ GDP growth.
+Still within the same DFM framework :)

 $$
 \begin{bmatrix}